 The first scholar to hold this new chair is Dominique Moïsi.
 Moïsi studied at Sciences Po Paris and Harvard University, and obtained his PhD at the Sorbonne.
 He founded and led the Institut Français des Relations Internationales.
 He is currently a professor at King’s College in London, and has taught at various leading universities in Europe.
 Since 2016 Moïsi has also been an adviser for the Institut Montaigne, a Paris thinktank.

 Moïsi will hold the chair in the 2021-2022 academic year, at Leiden University.
-He will give his inaugural lecture on 14 October 2021 at Leiden University’s Campus the Hague.
 For each new inauguration a seminar will be organised for faculty members, advanced students and PhD candidates from Leiden and Tokyo.